 It’s time then for a cram-in-everything-I-can-in–what’s-left-of-my-three-days jaunt: sightseeing, shopping, and eating.
 There’s no need really to go anywhere, or certainly not far: after all, THE PARK is located at the heart of New Delhi’s business and entertainment district.
 There is, in fact, no need to roam further than the 5-star hotel’s back garden — where there’s a small, weekly organic market: Delhi’s only farmers’ market.
 It’s a go-to place for ardent foodies, tourists wanting to pick up unusual gifts and natural-health seekers.
 Stall-holders chat about the health-giving properties of fermented black carrot and mustard seed, Moringa powder supplements — an antioxidant from the drumstick tree — and the anti-inflammatory, turmeric.
 It’s also somewhere to hit for food festivals and celebrations of local ingredients.
 Add to this my discovering a spicy Indian vegetable-pickling recipe there and having the chance to snack on an idlee (rice and lentil cake) whilst shopping, and it’s an experience that no foodie who knows her garam masala from her tikka masala would want to miss.

 Next, I decide to venture further afield.
 Well, just a few steps behind the hotel.
 Here I visit the Hanuman temple, an ancient Hindu temple dedicated to Lord Hanuman.
 (He is also known as the Lord of Celibacy and is one of the central characters in the Indian epic, Ramayana).
 Here, like all visitors, I’m required to take off my socks.
-Afterwards, an auspicious vermillion dot, Tika, is dabbed on my forehead by a priest.
-Then I join the barefooted folk in a temple full of incense, pungent jasmine garlands, tinkling temple bells and monkeys frolicking nearby.
+Afterwards, an auspicious vermillion dot, Tika, is dabbed on my forehead by a priest and I join the barefooted folk in a temple full of incense, pungent jasmine garlands, tinkling temple bells and monkeys frolicking nearby.
 Then there’s my visit to Swaminarayan Akshardham, a 100-acre cultural complex in New Delhi completed in 2005.
 Think exotic workmanship, intricate carvings, towering domes and 234 ornate pillars in the Akshardham temple dedicated to the 18th century Bhagwan Swaminarayan.
 A Guinness World Record holder for size alone, it knocks the socks off London’s traditional Hindu temple in Neasden.
 (The 148 life-size elephants plinth on which the ginormous sandstone and marble temple rests is a particular winner).
 Plus there’s an ooh-ah fountains, lasers, underwater flames, sound and light show in Hindi.
 And a boat ride that whizzes past 10,000 years of India’s civilisation and 800 life-size statues in just 12 minutes.
 It’s Las Vegas meets Disneyland meets a showcase of India’s art, architecture, culture, values and wisdom.

 On a less spiritual note, the hotel is also seconds away from the stalls of Janpath Market with its wooden tribal artefacts, fuchsia saris, embroidered Rajisthani bags and silver trinkets.
 And moments from Connaught Circus with its colonnaded Georgian-style buildings, vintage cinemas and Oxford Bookstore — the last with its buzzy cha bar and good selection of books, including Indian art and architecture.